ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Locality_Bulkload.md

    - [ ] Fill in coordinates
    - [ ] Add accession number in remarks if applicable
    - [ ] In georeference source record original coordinate and methods used to convert or georeference
+   - [ ] In georeference protocol fill in "not recorded"
    - [ ] Save as csv and load

 **Bulkload the Locality Access Attribute**: from the main menu select [Enter Data > Batch Tools > Locality/Event/Geography > Bulkload Locality Attributes](https://arctos.database.museum/tools/bulkloadLocalityAttributes.cfm).
 Have this file prepared and ready to go as soon as the localities finish uploading.